 My book, Rise: Surviving and Thriving after Trauma, was published in June 2016.
 It’s a personal story of how we can rebuild after a traumatic event shatters our life.
 It’s illustrated by testimony (including mine) and backed up by science.
 I’ve also made three Radio 4 series on the mind and the brain: The Thought Chamber, How to Have a Better Brain (described by The Psychologist magazine as “touching and illuminating, a great listen”) and The Science of Resilience.

-So far in 2021, I’ve delivered resilience workshops and talks to, among others, the BBC, ITN, ITV News, Action for Happiness, Women in Journalism, The John Schofield Trust and the Environmental Investigations Agency.
+Over the past year I’ve delivered resilience workshops and talks to, among others, the BBC, ITN, ITV News, Action for Happiness, Women in Journalism, The John Schofield Trust and the Environmental Investigations Agency.

 For more details on my work in psychology, please visit the Psychology section of this website.